espressif/idf-eclipse-plugin/docs/README.md

-# Basic Example
+# Espressif-IDE

-Basic documentation building example that builds English and Chinese documentation for ESP32.
+Espressif-IDE documentation using esp-docs.